 Estimated Prevalence of Cannabis Use Among Young Adults in the EU

-"The most recent survey results show that countries continue to follow divergent paths in last year cannabis use (Figure 2.1).
-Of the countries that have produced surveys since 2013, eight reported higher estimates, four were stable and one reported a lower estimate than in the previous comparable survey.
+"In most countries, recent survey results show either stable or increasing last year cannabis use among young adults.
+Of the countries that have produced surveys since 2017 and reported confidence intervals, eight reported higher estimates, three were stable and one reported a decrease compared with the previous comparable survey.
 In eight of these countries, an increase in use among 15- to 24-yearolds has been reported in the most recent survey.

 "Few countries have sufficient survey data to permit statistical analysis of long-term trends in last year use among young adults (15-34).
 Where these exist, the results vary, although among some of the higher-prevalence countries there are increases between the most recent surveys.
 France shows a weak upward movement since 2005, with similar values for 2014 and 2017 of 22.1 % and 21.8 % respectively (Figure 5).
 Prevalence is stable in Spain at a relatively high rate but with an increase between 2015 and 2017 from 17.1 % to 18.3 %, while Germany has a weak upward movement since 2012, with an increase between 2015 and 2018 from 13.3 % to 16.9 %.
 Finland has an upward trend since 2000 and the United Kingdom since 2012, both with increases in 2018, reaching 15.5 % and 13.4 % respectively.
 Belgium reported new survey results for 2018, with a prevalence of 13.6 %, up from 10.1 % in 2013.
 In contrast, the three surveys in Sweden since 2015 have reported a stable prevalence, with 7.9 % in 2018."